mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

     sh run.sh

 This will run a simple MLP on a simple toy task: sum 5 float numbers.
-You should see a perfect loss of 0 after a few epochs.
+You should see an almost perfect loss of 0 after a few epochs.

+Note you have two new folders now:
+* output: contains the models and a summary of the results.
+* mlruns: produced by mlflow, contains all the data for visualization.
+You can run mlflow from this folder (`examples/local`) by running `mlflow ui`.

 #### Run on the Mila cluster
 (NOTE: this example also apply to Compute Canada - use the folders